ESET Online Help

 Botnet

 In information security, bots are computers whose security defenses have been breached.
 They are running malicious software that enables a third-party to control them without the consent of the computer’s owner or legitimate operator.
-Home computers are often compromised in this way, but bots have been found in school, business and government-owned computers.
-However, in some cases, the bots are compromised servers.
-For example, ESET researchers discovered a large and sophisticated operation named "Windigo", in which an organized group of criminals compromised over 25,000 unique Linux and UNIX servers.
+Home computers are often compromised in this way, but bots have been found in school-, business- and government-owned computers.
+However, in some cases, bots are compromised servers.
+For example, ESET researchers discovered a large and sophisticated operation named "Windigo", where an organized criminal group compromised over 25,000 unique Linux and UNIX servers.

-Botnets are typically used to generate spam, spread other malware (including copies of themselves) or flood a network or Web server with excessive requests to cause it to fail (denial of service attack, DDoS).
-Botnets have also been used for phishing, transferring stolen data, and other financial crimes.
+Botnets are typically used to generate spam, spread other malware (including copies of themselves) or flood a network or Web server with excessive requests to cause failure (denial of service attack, DDoS).
+Botnets have also been used for phishing, transferring stolen data and other financial crimes.